 Patients with the following conditions were excluded from clinical trials: a history of autoimmune disease, history of pneumonitis, active brain metastasis, ECOG PS ≥ 2 (except for patients with advanced NSCLC ineligible for a platinum-based therapy), HIV, hepatitis B or hepatitis C infection (for non-HCC patients), significant cardiovascular disease and patients with inadequate hematologic and end-organ function.
 Patients who were administered a live, attenuated vaccine within 28 days prior to enrolment; systemic immunostimulatory agents within 4 weeks or systemic immunosuppressive medicinal products within 2 weeks prior to study entry; therapeutic oral or intravenous antibiotics within 2 weeks prior to initiation of study treatment were excluded from clinical trials.

-4
+Excipients with known effect

+This medicinal product contains polysorbate 20.
+Each vial of Tecentriq 1 875 mg solution for injection contains 9 mg of polysorbate 20, which is equivalent to 0.6 mg/ml.
+Polysorbate 20 may cause allergic reactions.